What is Proof of Delivery?

 - Easier, faster invoicing with total accuracy, limiting financial risk

 The POD platform’s customization also enables a seamless operational alignment with specific industry or company needs.
-This includes functionality that allows a person to choose their delivery timeframe prior to checkout, or that lets the recipient self schedule their shipment when it suits them; functionality that automatically dispatch deliveries along the most optimal route, and that reduce bottlenecks by monitoring inbound drivers, warehouse or store activity and consignee locations — and synchronizing these workflows.
+This includes functionality that allows a person to choose their delivery timeframe prior to checkout, or that lets the recipient self schedule their shipment when it suits them; functionality that automatically routes deliveries for multiple stops with optimal efficiency (assuming it it includes a route planner app), and that reduce bottlenecks by monitoring inbound drivers, warehouse or store activity and consignee locations — and synchronizing these workflows.

 With this comprehensive system, businesses maintain greater productivity and precision across a full scope of traditional delivery processes.
 It also works to broaden a seller’s capacity to provide services like: